DaveOzz14/banco_digital_nodejs/prompt.md

 2. The branch MUST include:
    - All modified and not modified source files
    - Dependency updates
-   - `.env` and `.env.example`

 3. Commit ALL generated ,modified and not modified files to `app_otel`.
 4. NO changes must be committed to the original branch.
 5. .env and .env.example MUST NOT be created for Node.js
-6. No environment configuration files should be committed for Node.js backends

 STEP 8 — FINAL VALIDATION
 Before finishing, verify internally that: